antaresproject/docs/docs/getting_started/contributing.md

     </pre>

-10. Pull the latest code from master repository
+10. Pull the latest code from the master repository

-    Before push changes, you should ensure that you have newest code in your repository:
+    Before you push the changes, you should ensure that you have the latest code in your repository:

     <pre class="codehilite language-bash">
         <code class="language-bash">